Writing for LSE COVID-19

 Please insert a hyperlink at the relevant point of your argument that you’d like to reference: e.g. “Joe Bloggs has said…” Try to avoid using footnotes wherever possible and integrate material directly into the text.

 We use narrative titles – a single sentence that sums up the main argument of the article.
 The more descriptive and catchy the title, the more likely the article is to be read.
-Try to avoid general topics (COVID-19 and cities).
-We’re happy to write these and get your approval.
+Try to avoid very general titles (COVID-19 and cities).
+We’re happy to write them and get your approval.

 Try and keep titles to 12 words or fewer, if possible.